 Best Overall~$35 · ASIN: B00949CTH6

 The Paula's Choice 2% BHA has earned its cult status completely honestly.
-Salicylic acid at 2% is the clinically validated concentration for pore clearance and acne prevention, and this formula delivers it in a leave-on liquid that absorbs without residue, stickiness, or any of the alcoholy harshness that makes cheaper BHAs hard to tolerate.
-Apply it after cleansing and toning, let it sit, and your skin just looks cleaner -- pores tighter, texture smoother, blackheads progressively less visible over weeks of consistent use.
+Salicylic acid at 2% is a widely used leave-on strength for pore-focused, acne-prone routines, and this formula delivers it in a liquid that absorbs without residue, stickiness, or any of the alcoholy harshness that makes cheaper BHAs hard to tolerate.
+Apply it after cleansing and toning, let it sit, and your skin just looks cleaner -- pores look tighter, texture looks smoother, and blackheads can become less visible over weeks of consistent use.

 What separates this from drugstore salicylic acid products is the pH.
 For BHA to exfoliate, the formula needs to be pH 3-4.
 Paula's Choice gets this right.
 Most salicylic cleansers and toners you find at the drugstore are buffered too high to actually exfoliate.
 If you've tried salicylic acid before and thought it didn't work, it probably just wasn't formulated correctly.
 This one is.